1. Our complaints policy

-- We will send you a letter acknowledging receipt of your complaint within three days of receiving it, enclosing a copy of this procedure.
+- We will send you a letter or email acknowledging receipt of your complaint within three days of receiving it, enclosing a copy of this procedure.

 - We will then investigate your complaint.
 This will normally involve the investigator reviewing your matter file and speaking to the member of staff who acted for you.

-- Within three days of the meeting, if there was one, the investigator will write to you to confirm what took place and any solutions He/she has agreed with you.
+- Within three days of the meeting, if there was one, the investigator will write to you to confirm what took place and any solutions they have agreed with you.

-- If a meeting did not take place, the investigator, or the member of staff who acted for you, will send you a detailed written reply to your complaint, including his/her suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.
+- If a meeting did not take place, the investigator will send you a detailed written reply to your complaint, including their suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.

-- At this stage, if you are still not satisfied, you should contact us again and we will arrange for our complaints officer to review the decision.
+- At this stage, if you are still not satisfied, you should contact us again and we will arrange for our Senior Partner/Complaints Officer to review the decision.

 - We will write to you within 14 days of receiving your request for a review, confirming our final position on your complaint, and explaining our reasons.